wangshanze/My-FrFT-GADF-AWC-TSAR-research-repository/README.md

-# &#x1F4CC;My-FrFT-GADF-AWC-TSAR-research-repository
+# 📌 My-FrFT-GADF-AWC-TSAR-Research-Repository
-## &#x1F600;The significance and purpose of the warehouse
+## 😀 Significance and Purpose of This Repository
-This warehouse is for storing the code of my FrFT-GADF-AWC-TSAR model, which is used for diagnosing faults in aircraft engine bearings.
-It is going to be considered for publication in the journal [Measurement].
-I have voluntarily made my code public.
-Welcome everyone to offer your comments and suggestions.

-## &#x1F3AF;Warehouse structure
+This repository is used to store the source code of my **FrFT-GADF-AWC-TSAR model**, which is designed for **fault diagnosis of aero-engine bearings**.

+The work has recently undergone a round of revisions and is currently **under consideration for publication in the journal *Measurement***.
+It has not yet been accepted at this stage.

+I have **voluntarily made the source code publicly available**.
+Any comments, suggestions, or constructive feedback are **warmly welcome**. 🙌

+## 🎯 Repository Structure

 ```text
 .
 ├── data/                  # Raw data